Welcome to Year One

 Reading is fundamental.
 In fact, it is one of the most important ingredients to becoming all that you can be.
 Reading develops the brain, provides a window into the world around you and helps you do better in all school subjects.
 We recommend that children are heard read daily and children can change their reading books when they need to.

-PE will be taught twice a week by Mr Unwin the s ports coach, sessions will be on a Wednesday and Thursday.
+PE will be taught twice a week by Miss Kemp the sports coach, sessions will be on a Wednesday and Friday.

 PE kit should include: